 Location: Boston, MA

 This river is 3.5 miles long stretching through Boston and Brookline.
 A portion of the river flow passes through a park and throughout the city.
-The area consists of numerous bridges above the water, including Ipswich Street, CSX Railroad (formerly Conrail), Massachusetts Turnpike (I- 90), Commonwealth Avenue, Beacon Street and, above the entire Charlesgate area, the Bowker Overpass.
+The area consists of numerous bridges above the water, including Ipswich Street, CSX Railroad (formerly Conrail), Massachusetts Turnpike (I- 90), Commonwealth Avenue, Beacon Street, and, above the entire Charlesgate area, the Bowker Overpass.

-Scope of Work:
+Scope of Work

 A major challenge the river faces is the amount of trash being collected in the waterbody.
 Situated in an urban area surrounded by bridges and streets, the location is continuously becoming a trash pit.
 Due to the flow of the river, the trash is carried downstream.
 There is a large gate that is blocking the debris from flowing out into the river, causing the trash to pile up.

 A mechanical harvester was used to remove trash from a 0.62-acre area of the river.
 The harvesting took place for a total of 1.5 days.
 The types of trashed ranged from soccer balls to entire shopping carts stuck in the water.